2002 Mumbai bus bombing

 Later, the police defused an unexploded bomb from another BEST bus in SEEPZ industrial area at Andheri.

 The police arrested several young men for the blast.
 All were acquitted in the subsequent trial.
-One of the arrested Khwaja Yunus, allegedly escaped from the police custody and jumped into a gorge Now it is held that Khwaja Yunus died in police custody of torture and that his body was disposed in the gorge by the police.
-The accused policemen are being tried in a fast track court.
+One of the arrested Khwaja Yunus, allegedly escaped from the police custody and jumped into a gorge.
+Khwaja Yunus was alleged to have died in police custody of torture and that his body was disposed in the gorge by the police.
+The accused policemen were being tried in a fast-track court.

 This was the first in a series of five bombings against the city within a period of less than nine months.
 Other bombings included: